dafny-lang/dafny/Source/DafnyLanguageServer/README.md

 ```

 #### About plugins

+*Plugins are experimental.
+The plugin API directly exposes the Dafny AST, which is constantly evolving.
+Hence, always recompile your plugin against the binary of Dafny that will be importing your plugin.*

 Plugins are libraries linked to a `Dafny.dll` of the same version than the language server.
 A plugin typically defines: